 Orias, also know as Varias are an East Indian doughnut-shaped bread made for EI weddings and special occasions.
 They are also called Worias, Waras, or Bhokyaci Wadai in East Indian Marathi, because of the bhoka (hole) in the bread.

-This lentil flour bread is quite tasty and no traditional East Indian wedding would be complete without it.
+This lentil flour bread is quite tasty and no traditional East Indian wedding would be complete without it, just like the traditional wedding pickle.
 Traditionally, the Varias or orias were prepared and also distributed to the village folk in the event of a wedding coming up in the family.

 Varias are part of a wide variety of delicious East Indian breads that are served along with some really tasty dishes.
 To learn how to make some tasty Orias, try your hand at our recipe below.

 what Ingredients do you need to make Orias?